Maximizing returns on investing in barrier culvert removal in Washington state

 CO-INVESTIGATORS: Daniel Holland (NOAA Northwest Fishery Science Center), Mark Scheuerell (University of Washington), Robert Fonner (NOAA Northwest Fisheries Science Center), Braeden Van Deynze (University of Washington)

-Washington state has hundreds of culverts at stream crossings that fish must migrate through.
-However, many culverts contribute to declines in fish populations by blocking migration passage, limiting access to critical spawning and rearing habitat.
-A federal injunction requires that Washington state restore 90 percent of blocked habitat with state-owned culverts by 2030.
-Unfortunately, state-owned culverts only account for a fraction in the system with other ownerships from cities, counties, Tribes, and landowners and many jurisdictions are under-staffed, making it critical to prioritize barriers that will gain the most benefit from restoration.
+Hundreds of culverts at Washington state stream crossings contribute to declines in fish populations by blocking migration passage and limiting access to critical habitat.
+A federal injunction requires that Washington restore 90 percent of blocked habitat with state-owned culverts by 2030.
+Given state-owned culverts comprise only a fraction of the system and budgets are limited, it is critical to prioritize barriers where fish will benefit the most from restoration.